huntfx/supercache/README.md

 These can also be in the format of `int`, `str`, `slice` or `regex`

-#### timeout
+#### ttl
-Set how many seconds until the cache is invalidated.
+Override the engine ttl setting to set how many seconds until the cache is invalidated.

-#### size
-Set the maximum size of the cache in bytes.
-This a soft limit, where the memory will be allocated first, then older cache will be deleted until it is back under the limit.

-The latest execution will always be cached, even if the maximum size is set to smaller than the result.

 #### precalculate
 If the function being cached is a generator, setting this to `True` will convert the output to a `tuple` when first called, instead of returning the iterator.